ashtonw7/writing-with-no-purpose/posts/monk.md

 — You cannot.

 — Alright.
-So what’s the women situation here?
+So what’s the woman situation here?
 Do you ever have mixers with the lady monks?

 — There are no lady monks.
 And you’ll have to take a vow of chastity.